 The majority of CCC grants are funded through the parent-child relationship with USAID.
 In most instances, grantees incur expenditures before drawing down funds on a reimbursement basis.
 An accrued grant liability occurs when the grant expenses exceed outstanding payments to grantees.
-At year-end, CCC reports both actual payments made through September 30, 2022 and 2021, and an unreported grant expenditure estimate (accrual) based on historical spending patterns of the grantees.
+At year-end, CCC reports both actual payments made through September 30, 2023 and 2022, and a grant expenditure estimate (accrual) based on historical spending patterns of the grantees.

-The accrued liabilities for ARC and PLC consist of crop year 2021 program payments which began in October 2022 and continue throughout FY 2023, as price and yield data are finalized.
-The CRP accrued liability consists of annual rental payments estimated on approved contracts, expected to be paid in FY 2023.
+The accrued liabilities for ARC consist of crop year 2022 program payments which began in October 2023 and continue throughout FY 2024, as price and yield data are finalized.
+The CRP accrued liability consists of annual rental payments estimated on approved contracts in which payments began in October 2023 and will continue through FY 2024.